Sunday, 5 February 2012

 In my term paper final, I'd argued that one book in particular should have been titled, 'The Lonely Heart is a Desperate Hunter' because only a lonely heart can sink low enough to become a desperate hunter.
 I failed the course.

-My first stop was at a small shop that sold Chinese foodstuffs.
-The first thing that hit me was the smell inside, because it was so foreign yet new to me but I couldn't say pleasant.
-Most of the fresh produce consisted of fruits and vegetables I'd never seen before in my life.
+My first Chinatown stop was at a small shop in an ancient, rundown-looking building that sold Chinese foodstuffs.
+I had no idea what the name of the store was because the sign above the door was in Chinese.
+Upon stepping inside, the first thing that hit me was the smell.
+So foreign yet new to me, but I couldn't say pleasant.
+Most of the fresh produce consisted of fruits and vegetables I'd never seen before in my life, let alone buy them If I'd seen them in a Safeway.
 Aside from the canned goods, and almost all with Chinese labels, little else in the shop was even vaguely familiar.
 The bespectacled elderly grey-haired gentleman behind the counter at the doorway was talking in Chinese to two patrons like they were old friends.
 They probably were.

-I felt so very visible and out of place in here, something that I'd never experienced as a unilingual Anglo in French-only small-town rural Quebec.
-After two or three more uncomfortable minutes of looking around, I left the store without buying anything.
+I felt so very visible and out of place in here, something that I'd never experienced as a unilingual Anglo in French-only small-town rural Quebec... if I kept my mouth closed.
+In here I didn't have to say a word to stand out, and after two or three more uncomfortable minutes of looking around, I left the store without buying anything.

 Undeterred, I decided to visit another store, one I was sure would feel less intimidating, a book store.